elasanchez/UniversityWebApplication/README.md

 ## University Web Application
 This simple project combines php & mysql to create a website and query a database.
 This project will allow an easy way to learn the basics of php and mysql.
-While it is simple, it enables me to succesfully complete a project that is scalable to be used in data driven companies.
+While it is simple, it enables me to successfully complete a project that is scalable to be used in data driven companies.

 ###### Prograd description: